jwrpalmer99/indy-walls/README.md

 3. Click-drag on the canvas to place the ellipse.
 4. Hold Alt while placing to make a circle.
 5. Hold Ctrl while placing to grow the ellipse from the center point.
+6. Drag the red corner handles to resize the ellipse.
+Hold Alt while resizing to keep it circular.
+7. Drag ellipse vertices to rotate the ellipse.
+8. Left-click a hidden segment to restore it.
+9. Alt-click a segment to hide it.
-6. Use `+` and `-`, or Ctrl-scrollwheel, to change the number of generated wall segments.
+10. Use `+` and `-`, or Ctrl-scrollwheel, to change the number of generated wall segments.
-7. Use the check button or Enter to create wall segments, or X or Escape to cancel.
+11. Use the check button or Enter to create wall segments, or Escape to cancel.

 Ellipse metadata is stored on each generated wall segment.
 Ctrl-left-click any generated segment to reopen the ellipse editor so it can be adjusted and re-applied.